jackmschroeder/Election-Analytics/Posts/week5.md

 (1) In teams of reach, **both parties appear to be placing ads in odd areas**.
 Trump is making a push toward traditionally blue states (Washington and New York come to mind), and Biden seems to have sprinkled a few ads around red states (ex.
 Louisiana and North Dakota).

 (2) Overall, though, **non-competitive states have barely any ads**.
 Keep in mind that the y-axis is logged, so the differences only increase as the bars get larger.
-I had to do this so non-competitive states would show in the first place, and it is no surprise that swing states like Arizona and Florida have bars nearly reacing the top, while other states like Maryland and Idaho are struggling to reach 1,000 ads.
+I had to do this so non-competitive states would show in the first place, and it is no surprise that swing states like Arizona and Florida have bars nearly reaching the top, while other states like Maryland and Idaho are struggling to reach 1,000 ads.
 It could be that outside groups only spend on ads in safe states when the election is very close (as a mobilizing tactic), but it could also be equally true that those groups only target competitive states.
 Either way, it would be very interesting to update this with data post-election.

 (3) No ads yet in New Jersey. **Sad!**